Reality361/SoulKnife/README.md

 # SoulKnife
-Adds a soul knife whose damage increases as you kill mobs with it!
+A Minecraft mod that adds a soul knife whose damage increases as you kill mobs with it!

 # Report an issue or propose an enhancement
 Create an issue here on GitHub and follow the issue template.